Setup

 task build

-Checkpoint: You should see a new olist-quickstart/ directory with docker-compose.yml, model.yaml, connections.yaml, and workflow.yaml
+Checkpoint: You should see a new my-project/ directory with the files above

 Step 3: Start Databases